techidaily/site-games-able/source/_posts/exposing-bad-behavior-xbox-player-grievance-procedure.md

 ![A screenshot of the available categories when reporting an Xbox Profile on an Xbox Series X](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/09/screenshot-2986.jpg)

  It's also important to note that you can access people's profiles in multiple ways.
-You can even[report players via your Xbox console or the Xbox app](https://www.makeuseof.com/xbox-one-xbox-app-how-to-block-and-report-users/) .
+You can even [report players via your Xbox console or the Xbox app](https://www.makeuseof.com/xbox-one-xbox-app-how-to-block-and-report-users/) .

 ## 2\.
 How to Report Inappropriate Xbox Messages